 What do community connections look like?

 If you need more support, you can meet with a local area coordinator to discuss your situation and needs.
-Your local area coordinator will listen to you and talk about what mainstream and community supports are available in your community and see how these supports may help you pursue your goals.
+Your local area coordinator will listen to you and talk about the mainstream and community supports available in your community.

-If someone is seeking support on your behalf, we will talk to both of you about consent.
-We will consider if they have authority to act on your behalf.
+We’ll look at whether they have authority to act on your behalf.
 In some cases, more information may be needed before we can work with you on community connections.

 What can you expect when we meet with you?

-Your local area coordinator will ask you about what’s important to you to understand the life you want to live, and your goals.
-Your goals are your own personal desires about what you’d like to do.
 You can have as many or as few goals as you want.
 They can be big or small, short-term or long-term, simple or complex.

 We’ll talk with you about what your goals will mean for community connections.
 We can’t change your goals or choose them for you.
-But we can help you think about how you want to word them.

 All the information you give helps us work out the best supports to meet your needs.
 We’ll keep your personal information safe and secure.
-Learn more about your privacy and information.

 You can also ask other people to help you if you want to.
 For example, you can have friends, family or an advocate join the conversation about community connections.